Build a Great Nest.js Blog: Full-Text Search for Posts

 In the previous tutorial, we added an image upload feature to our blog posts.

-As time goes on, you can imagine that your blog has accumulated quite a few articles.
+As time goes on, you can imagine that your blog now has quite a few articles.
 A new problem gradually emerges: How can readers quickly find the articles they want to read?

 The answer, of course, is search.

-In this tutorial, we will add a full-text search feature to our blog.
+In this tutorial, we will add a full-text search feature to the blog.

 You might be thinking, can't I just use a SQL LIKE '%keyword%'

-queries perform poorly when dealing with large blocks of text and cannot understand linguistic complexities (for example, searching for "create" won't match "creating").
+queries perform poorly when dealing with large blocks of text and cannot handle fuzzy searches (for example, searching for "creation" won't match "create").

-Therefore, we will adopt a more professional and efficient solution: leveraging PostgreSQL's built-in Full-Text Search (FTS) feature.
-It's not only lightning-fast but also handles stemming, ignores stop words, and sorts by relevance, providing a search experience far superior to LIKE
+Therefore, we will adopt a more efficient solution: utilizing PostgreSQL's built-in Full-Text Search (FTS) feature.
+It's not only fast but also supports stemming, ranking by relevance, and provides search capabilities far superior to LIKE

 .